thomashibbard/simplelibrary/README.md

 	 _('#modal').modal();

 The title is done through the `data-modal-title` attribute.
-Annnd `data-modal-type` doesn't do anything yet.
+And `data-modal-type` doesn't do anything yet.